Health & Safety

 - Work with a mental health care provider to create a mental health plan for study abroad.
 Research and understand where you can find support while abroad

-- If you are taking any medications, you will need to acquire a prescription for a supply that will last the duration of your time abroad.
+- If you are taking any prescription medications, you will need to acquire a prescription for a supply that will last the duration of your time abroad.
 Find out whether your prescription or over-the-counter medicine is legal in the country(ies) you will travel to by looking at the country’s U.S. embassy website.

 - The U.S. Embassy in the country(ies) you will visit has recommendations for medical care, including mental health.